1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Service-Disabled Veteran-Owned Small Business (SDVOSB) Program is sponsored by U.S. Small Business Administration (SBA).
-While not a direct grant for business expansion, this federal contracting program helps service-disabled veteran entrepreneurs gain better access to government contracts.
-The federal government aims to award at least 5% of its prime and subcontracting dollars to SDVOSBs annually.
+The federal government aims to award at least 5% of all federal contracting dollars to SDVOSBs each year.
+This program allows certified SDVOSBs to compete for federal sole-source and set-aside contracts.

 Get alerted about grants like this